philrz/super/docs/language/operators/assert.md

 ### Description

-The `assert` operator evaluates the Boolean expression `<expr>` for each input value, yielding its input value if `<expr>` evaluates to true or a structured error if it does not.
+The `assert` operator evaluates the Boolean expression `<expr>` for each input value, returning its input value if `<expr>` evaluates to true or a structured error if it does not.

 ### Examples